xaya/xaya_tutorials/Unity Mover.md

         chain_s = PlayerPrefs.GetInt("chain", 0);
     }

-## Starting XAYAConnector and Disconnecting
+## Using Settings to Start XAYAWrapper

-Starting and stopping the XAYAConnector is done in the OnButton_DaemonLaunch method.
+Starting and stopping the XAYAWrapper begins in the OnButton_DaemonLaunch method, but it is the XAYAConnector that actually starts the XAYAWrapper.

     public void OnButton_DaemonLaunch()
     {